 Wendy Macias Konstantopoulos, M.D., M.P.H, is an attending physician at the Massachusetts General Hospital Department of Emergency Medicine.
-She is also an Instructor of Surgery at Harvard Medical School.
+She is also Assistant Professor of Emergency Medicine at Harvard Medical School.